 While you're at it, open up a new bank account different from the one you had with your spouse.

 Do this even if your spouse has been removed from the account.
 Again- this is a better safe than sorry move.
 Your ex-spouse still may have checks or bank statements that could allow them access to the funds in the account.
 It is simple enough to cash out the account and transfer it to a new bank or credit union.

 Work with your attorney's office and retrieve all your files

 At any point during your attorney-client relationship, you can ask for a copy of your file from your attorney.
-Your attorney cannot respond that it’s not a good time or that the files are not available.
+Your attorney cannot respond that it's not a good time or that the files are unavailable.
 It is your right (at least in Texas) to be able to receive a copy of your file within a reasonable length of time from your having asked for it.

 On the other hand, if you are not much of an exerciser take this time to learn a new sport or activity.
 Walking is aerobically beneficial and can help to burn calories and improve your overall mood.
 Being outdoors (even in south Texas) can be a lot of fun.
-Obviously, check with your physician to make sure you are healthy enough to exercise, but for most people, I would venture to say that stepping outside your home for a twenty-minute walk five times a week would not be too taxing from either a time or body perspective.
+Check with your physician to make sure you are healthy enough to exercise, but for most people, I would venture to say that stepping outside your home for a twenty-minute walk five times a week would not be too taxing from either a time or body perspective.

 Update beneficiaries where applicable